Referee in Chief:

-- The winner of a captain's coin toss will determine which goal to defend.
-All games are self-started and teams will switch goals after first half.
+- All games are self-started and teams will switch goals after first half.

-- There will be one off-ice 9280 PHT official to monitor the play (scoring, time, puck reset, and arbiter of infractions).
+- There will be one (1) off-ice Game Monitor assigned to each game to monitor the play (scoring, time, puck reset, and arbiter of infractions).

-- Abuse of officials will be considered a major penalty.
+- Abuse of game monitors will be considered a major penalty.
 This includes yelling, swearing, or arguing about calls.

 - No slap shots allowed.
 A minor penalty will be called in the event of all slap shots.

 - No checking is allowed at any time.
-All such incidents will result in a minor penalty to be called unless said action is deemed by the off-ice official to be serious enough to warranty a major penalty.
+All such incidents will result in a minor penalty to be called unless said action is deemed by the game monitor to be serious enough to warranty a major penalty.